timothylwarren/bds311-sp21/syllabus.md

 ### Collaboration Policy and Academic Dishonesty

 I encourage (and will sometimes require you) to talk to others about the homework.
 But the work that you submit for the homework and final project must be your individual solution, implemented by you (never directly copied from other students or other sources).
-Rather than copying someone elses work, please ask for help!
+Rather than copying someone else's work, please ask for help!

 ### Statement Regarding Students with Disabilities